Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Motivation and summary

 \paragraph{Momentum space dual to a Lie group.} There are two obvious answers to what `momentum space' means when `position space' is a Lie group $G$.
 Provided the latter is compact, the Peter-Weyl theorem \cite{Williams} (see also \cite[sec.~3]{Sepanski}) states that the regular representation of $G$ in $L^2(G)$ decomposes into a direct sum of irreducible representations of $G$, each weighed by its dimension.
 This effectively provides Fourier series for functions on $G$, with orthonormal harmonics given by the matrix elements of irreducible representations.
 It is thus tempting to call `momentum space' the (discrete) set of such matrix elements and irreducible representations, in the same way that Fourier modes on a circle are labelled by an integer.
+Equivalently, one may choose to call `momentum space' the union of integral coadjoint orbits of $G$ \cite{Figueroa:1990zu,Wildberger}, as is sometimes done in noncommutative geometry \cite{Hammou:2001cc}.
 The advantage of this approach is that Fourier series are explicitly given by the Peter-Weyl theorem; its drawback is that it appears naturally neither for Wigner functions nor for path integrals.
-Indeed, the latter call instead for the classical phase space $T^*G$, \i{i.e.}~the cotangent bundle of $G$ \cite{StPierre,Figueroa:1990zu,Brif:1997km,Brif:1998pw,Alonso:2002ohm,Mukunda:2003wna,Mukunda:2005us,Klimov2008,Zhdanov:2015ilc,Gripaios:2015pfa}.
-This is equivalent to the product $G\times\mathfrak{g}^*$, where $\mathfrak{g}^*$ is the dual space of the Lie algebra $\mathfrak{g}$ of $G$.
-Thus, a second option is to call `momentum space' the vector space $\mathfrak{g}^*$, as is indeed routinely done when dealing with Lie-Poisson equations \cite{ArnoldKhesin,Khesin,holm2024}.
+Indeed, the latter call instead for fully continuous coordinates in the classical phase space $T^*G$, \i{i.e.}~the cotangent bundle of $G$.
+This is equivalent to the product $G\times\mathfrak{g}^*$, where $\mathfrak{g}^*$ is the entire dual space of the Lie algebra $\mathfrak{g}$ of $G$.
+Thus, a second option is to call `momentum space' the vector space $\mathfrak{g}^*$, as is indeed routinely done when dealing with Lie-Poisson equations \cite{ArnoldKhesin,Khesin}.
 The advantage then is that the link with classical physics is manifest; the drawback is that Fourier transforms are much more involved.